Izumi0XD/CYBER_SECURITY_NOTES/DAY_04/REEADME.md

   # ♦ HTTP STATUS MESSAGE
-   :HTTP status codes are three-digit responses from the server to the browser-side request.
+   : HTTP status codes are three-digit responses from the server to the browser-side request.
 Everyone has probably gotten the classic 404 page-not-found error.
 That is an HTTP client error status code and there are a lot more of them. {Basicall a 3 didgit number which tells about the operation like satus}

    Example : 404 - NOT FOUND (The requested page could not be found but may be available in the future)